A quick tour over MDSplus concepts

 The few examples presented so far have illustrated the flexibility on data representation offered by MDSplus.
 However data dealt with in an experiment can be even richer.
 Consider for example the required configuration of the hardware devices involved in data acquisition: configuration parameters will be stored in the experiment model in order to properly configure the experiment.
 Since a set of data items will specify the configuration of a given device, and several instances of the same device type will be likely defined in the experiment, it is useful to provide a sort of "encapsulation" for sets of related data items (such as the configuration parameters of a given device instance).
 MDSplus allows this encapsulation process by allowing users define a set of device classes, which are then recognized by the system and handled accordingly.
 Let's expand the DEVICES subtree in our experiment model.
 Nodes ADC_1 to ADC_4 are shown with a new icon and clicking on any of these nodes we shall discover that it is not a data item, but the root node of a subtree, as shown below.

 If we expand any ADC node in DEVICES we shall discover that all them have the same subtree structure.
 ADC_1 to ADC_4 are indeed instances of the same device type.
 If an instance of a different device type were present here, its subtree will likely have a different structure.
 We may browse the content of devices exactly at the same way as browsing the rest of the experiment model, but MDSplus can recognize devices and present a more specialized interface, activated via the Setup Device popup menu item.
 Below is the interface for the device class used in this tutorial, basically exposing the content of the underlying subtree, but with a more user friendly interface.
+(Note: If a pop-up appears with a "Class null not found" warning, check to make sure that the RfxDevices package has been installed.
+For more details, refer to the "Installation of MDSplus" instructions at the top of this page.)

 A set of MDSplus devices is already available in the MDSPlus distribution, but new devices can be defined by users thus providing a personalisation of MDSplus for the specific system.
 Section DevelopingNewDevices explains the steps required for developing new devices in MDSplus.